skupperproject/refdog/input/resources/site.md

 </div>
 <div class="attribute-body">

+Advanced.
 The name of the Kubernetes service account under which to run the Skupper router.
 A service account is generated if none is specified.

 <table class="fields"><tr><th>Default</th><td><p><em>Generated</em></p>
 </td><tr><th>See also</th><td><a href="https://kubernetes.io/docs/concepts/security/service-accounts/">Kubernetes service accounts</a></td></table>